 Ms. Gryll serves on the Board of Directors for Jewish Counsel for Youth Services, a local Chicago non-profit agency, and sits on the Executive Committee.
+She also serves as a board member on the National Immigrant Justice Center’s Leadership Board.
 While in law school at Emory University, she served as a Managing Editor of the Emory Law Journal and received the Pro Bono Medal.

 - Private equity-owned dentistry and orthodontic business with 42 offices nationwide in its out-of-court restructuring and recapitalization.
 The transaction resulted in the company receiving a significant equity infusion to help sustain and grow the enterprise.